Test Your Basic Knowledge About Clotting Factors and Anticoagulants

 -

 Factor III (Tissue Factor): A cell-surface protein found in various tissues, it initiates the extrinsic pathway of coagulation.
-Its release is a crucial step in the initiation of clotting after injury.
+Its release is a crucial step in the initiation of clotting after injury And that's really what it comes down to..

 -